adityabliss25/Library-Management-System/docs/OOP_Basics_Documentation.md

 2. Environment: Open the project in your preferred IDE (IntelliJ IDEA recommended).

-3. Execution: Run the Main.java file.
+3. Execution: Run the LibraryApp.java file.

 4. User Manual: * The system will initialize with a set of default books.